kosli-dev/cli-docs-spike/README.md

-Spike to try out Kosli CLI documentation idea.
+Spike of Kosli CLI documentation idea.
+Hovering over and clicking content auto scrolls related content in other dom elements into view.
+- Top section is Trails .kosli.yml file (rhs) and pane for commentary (lhs)
+- Middle section is crude mock-up of a Trail "washing line"
+- Bottom section is Github Actions yml workflow (rhs) and pane for commentary (lhs)

-- Work in progress.
+- Note:
 - Has minimal CSS styling
 - Has minimal actual commentary in the lhs panes
 - Requires docker, docker-compose, bash.